To view the latest rankings, You can view the ratings here.

 FIFA has their own ratings for the women's game.
 Why create Elo ratings?

 Most people are familiar with the Elo ratings we use on the men's side and FIFA's women's ratings are generally similar, they just use a different approach.
 FIFA actually uses a type of Elo ratings, as there isn't a "right" way to do compile them.
 However FIFA's approach to the women's ratings creates a noticeably different outcome than the method used for the men's Elo ratings.
 These rankings here are made to have a mirror to the men's rankings, without the headaches that FIFA institutes in theirs.

 It should be noted that FIFA men's ratings are done different than their ratings on the women's side.
-It's not clear why they wouldn't use one system for both, as it undermines both rating systems by not having a universal approach.
+It's not clear why they wouldn't use one system for both.
 Regardless, I'll refer to these ratings here as Elo because they're more in line with the commonly accepted version.

 How are FIFA and Elo different?